HasimCittacore/26Sep_Project/README.md

 # 26Sep_Project

-This repository explains the steps to push your SFDX code to the github.
+This repository explains the steps to push your SFDX code to github.